Computer Science Engineering

 Welcome to the Department of Computer Science and Engineering at The Ohio State University at Marion.
 If you are visiting this page you may be aware of the importance of computing and universal presence of this discipline in everyday life.
 Our program is designed to prepare students for innovative and challenging career and provide computing skills for students of other disciplines.

-Students in CSE program are required to complete fundamental match, science and engineering courses to apply for the major.
+Students in CSE program are required to complete fundamental math, science and engineering courses to apply for the major.
 OSU Marion offers the first two years courses in CSE major.
 After admitting to the major and taking required courses students can study different branches in CSE in the main campus including:

 - Artificial Intelligence: Machine Learning, Auditory, Speech & Language processing, Cognitive systems, Computer Vision